Onkar2706/CS546-lab/README.md

 # CS546-lab
-The repo contains all the labs for CS546-Spring2025
+The repo contains all the labs for CS546-Spring25
+The labs ill be updated